rchain/rchain/node/README.md

 ##### 2.1.2.1 via Docker

 By far the simplest way to run this code is by using Docker and the official image at Docker Hub.
-You can also [build docker image yourself](#building-via-docker) and then run it.
+You can also [build a docker image yourself](#building-via-docker) and then run it.

-Note that the port used has to be mapped to the proper host port for the node to be able to advertise itself to the network properly.
+__Note__ The port used has to be mapped to the proper host port for the node to be able to advertise itself to the network properly.
 This may happen automatically, and it may not; it completely depends on how your computer and network are configured.
 Some monkeying with `docker run` options may be required, and the `--host` and `--port` options to this system may also help.

 ```